Victoire/victoire/README.md

 ##Contribution

 Victoire is an open-source, community driven project.
-We are keen on getting your participation for the development of this product.
-You can find [different open issues](https://github.com/Victoire/victoire/issues) where your help is more than welcome, regardless of your mastering level.
+We are keen on getting your participation for the development of this product and every help is more than welcome, regardless of your mastering level.

+To do so, please have a look at our [project management board](http://waffle.io/Victoire/victoire) where all the Victoire's ecosystem (Core & Widgets) is managed.

+You can follow the relative questions on [StackOverflow](http://stackoverflow.com/questions/tagged/victoire)

 You can see the list of our lovely [contributors](https://github.com/Victoire/Victoire/contributors)